jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 # Prepare your research

-## Create a user focused how-and-why question based on the initial idea for the project  {#questiontopics}
+## Create a user-focused how-and-why question based on the initial idea for the project  {#questiontopics}

-Our research will often start from a (rough) idea for a future market, product or feature.
-To get to know our users, we must transform these ideas for an outcome into questions for our research, focused people, not a product.
+It can help a lot to have a guiding question when you start your research.
+This question should relate to how and why your (potential) users do what they do.
+In many projects, you start with ideas for a future market, product or feature.
+You can use these ideas as a starting point for creating a useful, user-focused research question.

-First, I ask myself why the product idea would be good for something people do.
-Then I ask, how and why they do this.
+First, ask yourself why the product idea would be good for something people do.
+Then ask, how and why they do this.
 The outcome can be used as research question.

 Here is an example: